 Support from Principal (please refer your Principal to this section)

 The applicant must:

-- provide their Principal’s email address and phone number on the application.
+- Provide their Principal’s email address on the application.

 A member of the Bush Blitz TeachLive selection committee will contact, by email then phone, the Principal of each shortlisted applicant.
 The purpose of this contact is to find out how the school will support the applicant to achieve the objectives of the program and more specifically what support will be provided leading up to and during the Bush Blitz survey and how the applicant will be supported to share the outcomes of the Bush Blitz Teach Live survey with the school and school community.